 As instructed, I left the room.
 I inspected both ends of the hallway.
 There was something different.
 I could’ve sworn the air vents were toward the ceiling and not toward the floor.
 The spaceship’s design was modular enough that perhaps the TV crew could move things around in an attempt to confuse us, or maybe was I just mistaken?

-It was a moot point, so I went left, and at the intersection, I nearly ran into Flint, the guy who cleaned up after Jake.
+The question was a moot point, so I went left, and at the intersection, I nearly ran into Flint, the guy who cleaned up after Jake.
 He was the opposite of Jake in appearance.
-Jake was tall while Flint was short, Jake was muscular while Flint was heavyset, and Jake was white, and Flint was black.
+Jake was tall while Flint was short, Jake was muscular while Flint was heavyset, and Jake was White, and Flint was Black.
 Flint also took the time to dye his spacesuit orange.
 He apologized, and I said it was all good.

 “Did you find any challenges?”
 I asked him.